JendyJasper/More-Recipes/README.md

 # More-Recipes
-All the files used for a successful development of the more-recipies application are housed here.
-The server side, client side, the ui templates are all contained here.
+All the api routes, controllers, models and other neccessary files needed for the server side of the more-recipes application are housed here.